kritzcreek/pscid/README.md

 pscid will show you errors and warnings (one at a time) whenever you save a PureScript source file.
 This makes for a nice iterative workflow.

 Type `b` inside `pscid`'s terminal window to build your project.
-This looks up the `pscid:build` script inside your package.json, then falls back to the `build` script, and then finally tries `spago/pulp build`.
+This looks up the `pscid:build` script inside your package.json, then falls back to the `build` script, and then finally tries `spago build`.

 Type `t` inside `pscid`'s terminal window to test your project.
-As with building this looks up the `pscid:test` script first, then `test`, then falls back to `spago/pulp test` as a last resort.
+As with building this looks up the `pscid:test` script first, then `test`, then falls back to `spago test` as a last resort.

 Type `q` to quit pscid.